Skip to main content

 The cover I assumed was a nod to Roy Lichtenstein mixed with Andy Warhol.
 Or not, who knows.
 I'm just trying to put that one semester of art history to use.

 The album crams fourteen songs onto two sides, and while there are a few covers they appear on the first side.
-From what I can tell the songs are presented in chronological order and in the early days outside writers helped flesh out their repertoire and songs like "Good Lovin'", "Mustang Sally", and "In the Midnight Hour" were among the band's early singles.
+From what I can tell the songs are presented in chronological order and in the early days outside writers helped flesh out their repertoire and songs like "Good Lovin'", "Mustang Sally" and "In the Midnight Hour" were among the band's early singles.
 I could take or leave their version of "Mustang Sally" but they did a decent job with "In the Midnight Hour" and their version of "Good Lovin'" is definitive.
-The best of the original tracks on the side one was "You Better Run" which got a second life when Pat Benatar covered it in 1980 on her Crimes of Passion album.
+The best of the original tracks on side one was "You Better Run" which got a second life when Pat Benatar covered it in 1980 on her Crimes of Passion album.

 The second side featured songs written by the band's vocalists Felix Cavaliere and Eddie Brigati, with Felix handing most of the lead vocals.
 The songs are all pleasant and I guess fall into what became known as "Blue Eyed" soul.
 The song "Groovin'" was really good, and a song I recognized.
 Score one for classic radio.